sandboxnu/good-dog-licensing/README.md

 bun env:setup
 ```

-4. Start the dev enviornment:
+4. Start the dev environment:
    You will need to have Docker running to start the database.

 ```sh